Thompson/Center Arms: Contender

 The Contender, first introduced in 1967, is a break-action, single-shot pistol or rifle with a number of unique features.
 The first unique feature is the way the barrel is attached to the frame.
 By removing the fore-end, a large hinge pin is exposed; by pushing this hinge pin out, the barrel can be removed.
 Since the sights and extractor remain attached to the barrel in the Contender design, the frame itself contains no cartridge-specific features.
 A barrel of another caliber can be installed and pinned in place, the fore-end replaced, and the pistol is ready to shoot with a different barrel and pre-aligned sights.
-This allowed easy changes of calibers, sights, and barrel lengths, with only a flat screwdriver being required for change-out.
+This allowed for easy changes of calibers, sights, and barrel lengths, with only a flat screwdriver being required for change-out.

 Encore

-The Encore was released in 1983.
+The Encore was released in 1998.
 The Encore uses a different trigger mechanism, designed to be stronger than the original Contender's and to make the break-action easier to open.
 The Encore uses a considerably larger and stronger frame than the Contender, and accordingly, is found in over 86 cartridges - ranging from .22 Hornet to the huge .416 Rigby.
 There has even been one pistol-length stainless barrel made in .600 Nitro Express.
 The Encore barrel list also includes shotgun barrels in 28, 20, and 12 gauge, and muzzleloading barrels in .45, .50 caliber, and 12 gauge using #209 shotgun primers.
 In 2007, Encore rimfire barrels became available in 22 LR and 17 HMR, featuring a unique monoblock design that required no alteration to the frame assembly.

 An upgraded Encore is called the Pro Hunter which generally includes stocks with rubber "Flex Tech" inserts and are stainless or carbon steel with weather shielding.
 There are other slight differences among the rifles including the breech plug on muzzleloader versions.